yaowang-space/yaowang-space/README.md

 ### Hi！！！
-I'm a master student of China University of Geosciences, Beijing.
+I'm Yao Wang, a master student of China University of Geosciences, Beijing.
 Nice to meet you .

 🏔 Geology | 🔢 Mathematics | ⚛️ Geochronology
 <!--